-High-need LEA means, in accordance with section 2102(3) of the ESEA, an LEA-
+High-need LEA means, in accordance with section 2102(3) of the, an LEA-

-(a) That serves not fewer than 10,000 children from families with incomes below the poverty line (as that term is defined in section 9101(33) of the

-- ESEA), or for which not less than 20 percent of the children served by the LEA are from families with incomes below the poverty line; and - (b) For which there is (1) a high percentage of teachers not teaching in the academic subjects or grade levels that the teachers were trained to teach, or (2) a high percentage of teachers with emergency, provisional, or temporary certification or licensing.
+- (a) That serves not fewer than 10,000 children from families with incomes below the poverty line (as that term is defined in section 8101(41) of the ESEA, as amended by the ESSA), or for which not less than 20 percent of the children served by the LEA are from families with incomes below the poverty line; - (b) For which there is (1) a high percentage of teachers not teaching in the academic subjects or grade levels that the teachers were trained to teach, or (2) a high percentage of teachers with emergency, provisional, or temporary certification or licensing.

 Program Authority: 20 U.S.C.
-1451-1455.
+1451-